mckset/Navify/README.md

 - If you plan on playing songs with titles in different languages, you might need install a font that supports it
 - The player checks for songs in your selected local folder and all folders in it.
 It is not recommended to select a folder with a large amount of files that are not music files as it will slow the player down.
 - The player only lists songs ending in .mp3, .wav, .ogg, and .mid.
 Other song formats are technically supported but, the player will not be able to find them.
 - Navify requires a terminal at least for the setup process.
 Without it, Spotify might need an input before the player starts and the program will hang.

 Updates
 -------
-- Made the player more stable over all
-- Set the player to try and play a song 3 times before skipping to the next in the queue (in case of a timeout)
-- Added a settings to edit songs that are blacklisted
+- Added functionally to get playlists from Spotify
-- Fixed problem that prevented the scrolling when searching through cached songs
+- Fixed issue with blacklisting a song leaving a blank at the top of the player
+- Fixed issue where setting a cached songs location to a local file screwed up the songs name
-- Stopped the player from taking keyboard inputs for listed songs
+- Fixed other languages crashing the player (again)
-- Applied small optimization to retrieving cached song data
-- Added option to get discover weekly playlist
-- Fixed local songs not being able to be played after pushing the 'N' button.
-(If this happens anywhere else, clicking all on the local page should fix it)
-- Condensed code in various places
-- Added check to make sure the 'icons' folder is in the player directory
+- Added Windows support (See windows branch, might be a bit buggy)
+- Fixed liked songs not being cached if there are more than 20
+- Fixed Navify event returning errors preventing it from being used
+- Added input window for Spotify settings (Terminal no longer needed)
+- Changed skipping songs to be a bit faster

 Potential Updates
 -----------------
 - Support to stream from Spotify
-- Windows support (maybe some day)
 - Local search
 - Settings to change keyboard shortcut
-- A way to bring Spotify playlists to the player
 - Condensing source code to be faster

 Known Bugs
 ------------
-- The XFCE desktop seems to have an issue with running the player if there isn't a font that supports the language
 - Songs with longer names resize certain windows past the display size
-- When blacklisting a song, sometimes the player leaves a blank at the top of the listed songs and prevents all cached songs from playing.
-Restarting the player resolves the issue but it is unsure how it is caused at the moment.

 Known Issues
 ------------
-- The main window freezes when a subwindow is opened, but continues when the window is closed (Prevents the player from going to the next song in the queue when open)
+- The main window freezes when a subwindow is opened, but continues when the window is closed (Prevents the player from going to the next song in the queue when open).
+It is unable to be fixed at the moment (perhaps a different GUI kit would be better)
 - Sometimes that player will automatically grab a link to a full album instead of the song if the album has the same name